For those interested in freeway history, look up Randolph Collier (northern California native) who is often dubbed ‘the father of the freeways‘.

 While this is a very short freeway (one of the shortest in the LA and Orange County metropolitan region), it is an extremely vital one.
 The 22 cuts across many large long boulevards that also touch the 5 and 405 freeways.
 This is a fast, premiere modern Orange County freeway when traffic is light.

-Major construction was recently finished on this freeway including the addition of a car pool lane in each direction as well as some pleasing artwork in the stone walls that surround both sides of this freeway.
-This is not your ordinary Los Angeles & Orange County car pool lane, rather its based on the type of car pool lanes commonly used up in the San Francisco Bay Area.
+Major construction was finished on this freeway including the addition of a car pool lane in each direction as well as some pleasing artwork in the stone walls that surround both sides of this freeway.
+This is not your ordinary Los Angeles & Orange County car pool lane, rather its based on the type of car pool lanes commonly used for years up in the San Jose Bay Area.

 While it is restricted 24/7 to car poolers these are continuous access car pool lanes meaning vehicles containing more than 1 passenger can enter and exit the car pool lanes as they wish, rather than waiting until specific entry and exit points.
-This is the first freeway in either Los Angeles or Orange County to have these type of car pool lanes, although they have been in use for years in the San Francisco Bay Area.
+This is the first freeway in either Los Angeles or Orange County to have these type of car pool lanes.

 The 22 is also one of the freeways to form part of the infamous “Orange Crush”, a notoriously crowded section of freeways (also the 5 and 57 freeways) and surface roads near the city of Orange.
 Near the 5 intersection look for the famous Crystal Cathedral just to the north of the freeway.